 For healthcare and IT departments, the sheer amount of data that comes in through connected devices can be overwhelming, also requiring a steep learning curve.
 Organizations that do not voluntarily adopt the IoT will likely take the longest to catch up with the bigger cities and institutions that do.

-As a nation, the United States has a long way to go before achieving a full-proof method.
-Companies like EHR Integration Services are working on vastly improving security in medical data storage.
+As a nation, the United States has a long way to go before achieving a foolproof method.
+Companies are working on vastly improving security in medical data storage.
 Even when this issue is resolved, the technology will almost require extensive training for both physicians and administrators.
 Many healthcare organizations don’t yet have the time or resources to implement the technology, the time, or the training.

 With higher levels of intelligence, connectivity, and more sophisticated gathering and monitoring of data, new scientific achievements are possible every day.
 The results are higher efficiency, reduced waste, and healthier lifestyles.
 That is just the beginning of a future where the medical systems work to their fullest potential.